computer-lab/computerlab.io/source/_posts/notes-on-live-tweeting-search-queries.md

 useful.
 It worked something like a Slack integration!
 My friends and coworkers were ambiently aware of the research I was doing, the questions I had, in real time.
 This helped us sync up and discuss important things.
-Now I have to remember to explicitly tell them what I'm working on.
+Now I have to remember to explicitly tell people what I'm working on.

 Another plus: one of the well-known problems with Google is that it doesn't do a good job of addressing your "unknown unknowns".
 Quite a few times, I'd be